ThomasArts/aetmodel/ThreatModel.md

 		(5.6.2) Refusing to sign a multi-party transaction;
 		(5.6.3) Open channels up to the full capacity of the node;
 		(5.6.4) Dropping messages on a state channel;
+		(5.6.5) Exploiting errors in the contract language to run contracts without gas;

  * **Past attacks**
  	* [2018 | Ethereum | Low-Resource Eclipse Attacks on Ethereum’s Peer-to-Peer Network (iacr eprint)](https://www.cs.bu.edu/~goldbe/projects/eclipseEth.pdf)